tchughesiv/cf-mini/README.md

 CLI version 6.11.2 works well with the stack:	<https://github.com/cloudfoundry/cli/releases/tag/v6.11.2>

-IMPORTANT:
+# requirements:

-  A Docker server running with "devicemapper" as its storage backend (with Udev sync) & at least 30gb disk recommended.
-My working Ubuntu environment has two critical things configured that need checking:
+  A Docker server running with "devicemapper" as its storage backend (with Udev sync = true) & at least 30gb disk highly recommended.
+My working Ubuntu environment has two critical things configured that you should verify or performance will suffer:

   Server process looks like this: